telerik/xaml-docs/knowledge-base/kb-scheduleview-disable-multiple-selection.md

 ## Solution

-To allow only a single appointment selection you can create a custom [AppointmentSelectionBehavior]({%slug radscheduleview-features-appointment-selection-behavior%}) and override its __GetSelectedAppointments__ method.
+To allow only a single appointment to be selected you can create a custom [AppointmentSelectionBehavior]({%slug radscheduleview-features-appointment-selection-behavior%}) and override its __GetSelectedAppointments__ method.

 #### __[C#]__
 {{region kb-scheduleview-disable-multiple-selection-0}}